jpedro/jpedro.github.io/self-hosting.md

 ### ~Intelligent~ Lazy guesses

-The laziest approach to guessing how the repo should be packaged is to look for some files that indicate which language, framework and dependencies it should use.
+The laziest approach to guessing how the repo should be packaged is to look for some files that indicate which language, framework it uses.

-In java one can check if there's a `pom.xml` or a `build.gradle`.
-For go that would be a `go.mod`.
+In java one can check if there's a `pom.xml` or a `build.gradle` file.
+For go that would be a `go.mod`, for rust `Cargo.toml`.

-That would inform the script which base docker image should use, copy the repo files into it, install dependencies, run tests in the staged build container, copy the relevant built files into the final stage and deploy that via a rendered kubernetes templates or configure the values for some helm chart.
+That informs the tool which base docker image should use, copies the repo files into it, install dependencies, run tests in the staged build container, copy the relevant built files into the final stage and deploys that via a rendered kubernetes templates or configure the values for some helm chart.